Jiyai Shin: LPGA of Korea Tour

-2008

 Opening 2008 at the Women's World Cup of Golf, Shin and number two KLPGA player Eun-Hee Ji succumbed to the Philippines pair of Jennifer Rosales and Dorothy Delasin with a score of −16 after 3rd and final day of competition.
 Philippines scored −18 and received the $240,000 cheque.

 Shin then played at the Women's Australian Open where she finished 2nd, losing to Karrie Webb in a playoff.

 Shin won the Women's British Open in Berkshire, England for her first LPGA Tour and major win.
-This made her the first non-member of the LPGA to win a major since Laura Davies won the U.S. Women's Open in 1987.
+This made her the first non-member of the LPGA Tour to win a major since Laura Davies won the U.S. Women's Open in 1987.
 She won the 2008 Mizuno Classic in November, shooting scores of 68, 66 and 67.
 She was six shots ahead of the next competitor to win at −15 (201), to notch her second LPGA career win.
 Two weeks later she won the ADT Championship, the culminating event in the season-long LPGA playoff series, and claimed the $1 million prize.
-She became the first-ever non-LPGA member to win three LPGA tournaments.
+She became the first-ever non-LPGA member to win three LPGA Tour tournaments.

-2009
+LPGA Tour

 Shin's wins in LPGA Tour events in 2008 qualified her for LPGA membership in 2009.
-She got off to a slow start as an LPGA member, missing her first cut ever in an LPGA tournament at the season-opening SBS Open at Turtle Bay.
+She got off to a slow start as an LPGA member, missing her first cut ever in an LPGA Tour tournament at the season-opening SBS Open at Turtle Bay.
 She rebounded and won the third event of the season, the limited field HSBC Women's Champions, scoring 66 in both the third and fourth rounds.
 She won again in June at the full-field Wegmans LPGA tournament and in September at the P&G Beauty NW Arkansas Championship.
 By the first week of November she officially clinched the LPGA Rookie of the Year award.

-She had been awarded a Talent Medal of Korea by the President of Korea in 2009.

-2010

 On 2 May, Shin won the Cyber Agent Ladies on the LPGA of Japan Tour.
-On 3 May, she became the World Number 1 ranked women's golfer, replacing Lorena Ochoa who finished in sixth place in an LPGA tournament the previous day.
+On 3 May, she became the World Number 1 ranked women's golfer, replacing Lorena Ochoa who finished in sixth place in an LPGA Tour tournament the previous day.
 She held the position until it was taken over by Ai Miyazato on 21 June 2010 and regained it on 26 July after winning the Evian Masters.

 On 19 September, Shin won the MetLife-Korea Economics KLPGA Championship, one of the major championships on the LPGA of Korea Tour.
 With this victory, Shin qualified for the KLPGA Hall of Fame, although she has to fulfill her career as professional golfer for 10 years before membership can be official.
 If she continues her professional career, she will be the third Hall of Famer in 2015, after Ok-Hee Ku and Se Ri Pak.

-2014
+LPGA of Japan Tour

-Shin gave up her LPGA membership before the start of the season to be nearer to her family in Korea and played on the LPGA of Japan Tour, winning four times during the 2014 season.
+Shin gave up her LPGA Tour membership before the start of the season to be nearer to her family in Korea and played on the LPGA of Japan Tour, winning four times during the 2014 season.